aneeshmurali-n/smart-emergency-light-10000mAh-pic12f675/README.md

 ### 🧠 Why 10V Max Input?

-When the battery is disconnected but the charger is still active, there's no load to limit voltage, and the charger may output higher voltages.
-The divider safely brings even a **10 V overshoot** within the **5 V safe range** for the ADC.
-It does **not clamp**, but protects the MCU input from overvoltage under normal failure conditions.
+When the battery is disconnected but the charger remains active, there is no load to limit the voltage.
+As a result, the charger may produce higher voltages.
+The voltage divider safely scales even a 10 V overshoot down to within the 5 V safe range for the ADC.
+While it does not clamp the voltage, it helps protect the MCU input from overvoltage when the battery is disconnected.

 ---

 ### 📌 Summary

-- Voltage divider scales 6–10 V range to safe ADC levels
+- Voltage divider scales 0–10 V range to safe ADC levels
 - Used to precisely monitor charge state
 - Designed for 6 V SLA battery with self-discharge behavior in mind
-- Ensures safe, automatic cutoff and low-voltage protection
+- Ensures safe, automatic cutoff and voltage overshoot protection
 ---

-### 🔍 How It Works
+### 🔍 How PIC12F675 Battery Charge Controller Works

 ### Voltage Monitoring (ADC)
 - Uses **AN0 (GP0)** to measure battery voltage.